Frogger In Toy Town Accessibility Report

 Similar Games With More Accessibility Features for Reading

-If you want to play Frogger In Toy Town, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:
+If you want to play Frogger In Toy Town, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-Frogger In Toy Town has 7 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 8 accessibility features for Controls in Frogger In Toy Town which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 1 Button & Single Stick: Can play with button and stick.